EvangelosSyrmos/Speech-Driven-Calculator/README.md

 # Speech-Calculator
 Speech Calculator is a speech recognition driven Python calculator with Text-to-Speech implementation.

+## Description
+This project was made to learn how to use voice recognition and text-to-speech library to create a calculator
 ## Dependences

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the libraries needed.